 There is no specific duration for fixed-term contracts, although if the same parties sign successive employment contracts without a particular reason, a Swiss court may declare it to be an employment agreement for an unlimited period.

-The Federal Labor Act specifies the weekly work schedule with the maximum 45 work hours for office personnel, industrial workers, sales staff in large retail stores and some others.
+The Federal Labor Act specifies the weekly work schedule with 45 work hours as the maximum for office personnel, industrial workers, sales staff in large retail stores and some others.
 The weekly limit for other employees is 50 hours.
-Employees get a minimum rest break of 15 minutes when the workday is between 51/2 and 7 hours, a minimum of 30 minutes if the workday extends for 7 hours up to 9 hours, and 1-hour break if the workday is more than 9 hours.
+Employees get a minimum rest break of 15 minutes when the workday is between 5 and half and 7 hours, a minimum of 30 minutes if the workday extends for 7 hours up to 9 hours, and 1-hour break if the workday is more than 9 hours.

 Usually, employers need to provide 4 weeks of paid vacation days to employees every year.
-However, employers need to provide 5 weeks of paid leave annually to workers who are below 20 years.
+However, employers need to provide 5 weeks of paid leave annually to workers who are below 20 years of age.
 Employers need to allow employees to take a minimum of 2 weeks’ leave consecutively and cannot pay workers in lieu of vacation.

 Additionally, if an employee does not come to work for longer than a month in a year, the employer may lessen the holiday entitlement by 1/12 for each full month of absence, unless the absence is due to certain unavoidable circumstances.